Are We Prepared For A Killer Flu Epidemic?

 "We need a broader set of ideas," says Gates Foundation president Trevor Mundel.
 "We need more shots on goal."

-But Oxford University's Sarah Gilbert questions whether this is the best use of the new funding.
-There are already several promising universal vaccines already in development, she says, including one her team is currently testing in a large clinical trial.
-So the holdup isn't at the preclinical stage, she says, but farther downstream in the pipeline.
+But Gilbert questions whether this is the best use of the new funding.
+There are several promising universal vaccines already in development, she says, including one her team is currently testing in a large clinical trial.
+So the holdup isn't at the preclinical stage, she says, but further down the pipeline.

 "The real bottleneck is getting these experimental vaccines into testing in humans, and that is a very expensive undertaking," Gilbert says.

-For instance, Gilbert says, her team needs to demonstrate their vaccine works in a large, late-stage trial in order for governments to approve the vaccine.
-"Just one of these trials cost $100 million dollars," she says.
+For instance, Gilbert says, her team needs to demonstrate that their vaccine works in a large, late-stage trial in order for governments to approve the vaccine.
+"Just one of these trials cost $100 million," she says.

-In other words, developing an universal flu vaccine is going to take way more than $12 million from the Gates, no matter how many more "shots on goal," that new funding provides.
+In other words, developing an universal flu vaccine is going to take way more than $12 million from the Gates Foundation, no matter how many more "shots on goal" that new funding provides.